matuteiglesias/journal/content/Dev/2025-04-11_Developed_File_Scanning_Component_with_Enhanced_UI.md

 **🕒 21:40–22:10**
 **🏷️ Labels**: React, File Scanning, Typescript, UI/UX, Component Development
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal
 The session aimed to develop and enhance a file scanning component in a React application, focusing on improving user experience and handling technical issues.

 ### Key Activities
-- Developed a complete working component for scanning folders and dynamically displaying file lists with error handling and state management.
+- Developed a complete working component for scanning folders and dynamically displaying file lists with [[error handling]] and state management.
 - Fixed TypeScript type errors related to the `ScanFolderBox` component and `useState` hook.
 - Planned UX improvements for the Scanned Files view by transitioning from floating file cards to a structured table format.
 - Integrated a `FileListTable` component in React to transform raw file paths into a structured display format.